Cloud Setup

 $ ec2_admin.sh terminate eu-central-1 Posters

-Note how ec2_admin writes the agent machine configuration to the file agents.properties which in turn is passed to the mastercontroller as input.
-Be aware though that it may take a while until the agent controllers are up and running.
-To stop the master controller from complaining too early about unreachable agent controllers, you should configure an appropriate waiting time in mastercontroller.properties, one minute, for example:
+Note how ec2_admin writes the agent machine configuration to the agents.properties file, which in turn is passed to the master controller as input.
+Be aware, though, that it may take a while until the agent controllers are up and running.
+To prevent the master controller from complaining too early about unreachable agent controllers, configure an appropriate waiting time in mastercontroller.properties (e.g., one minute):

 com.xceptance.xlt.mastercontroller.initialResponseTimeout = 60000